docker/docs/datacenter/ucp/1.1/installation/install-offline.md

 ---
+description: Learn how to install Docker Universal Control Plane. on a machine with no internet access.
+keywords: docker, ucp, install, offline
 redirect_from:
 - /ucp/installation/install-offline/
-description: Learn how to install Docker Universal Control Plane. on a machine with no internet access.
-keywords:
-- docker, ucp, install, offline
 title: Install UCP offline
 ---